Mature Masculine

 • Focus on today's work, not tomorrow's results.

-• Find meaning in the process, not just the outcome.
+• Find meaning in the process, not the outcome alone.

 • Let each step be complete in itself.